jsenon/golearning/README.md

-# Excercise for learning go
+# Exercise for learning go